hemant4494/AI/Glossary.md

 * **Agent:** any artificial intelligence program that interacts with the world via a _sense-deliberate-act_ cycle.
 Agents may be physical devices such as robots, or exist purely as software, such as automated stock-trading programs.

-* **Artificial intelligence:** a body of techniques that allow computers to do things that, when humans do them, are considered evidence of intelligence.
+* **Artificial intelligence (AI):** a body of techniques that allow computers to do things that, when humans do them, are considered evidence of intelligence.

 * **Machine learning:** A subfield of Artificial Intelligence focusing on techniques to improve a computer's performance on tasks through exposure to "training data".
 Three important types of machine learning are _supervised learning_, _unsupervised learning_, and _reinforcement learning_.